Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Experimental details: molecular discovery with JKO-ICNN (MOSES dataset)

 In what follows, we present the experimental details of the experiments in Section \ref{sec:experiments_molecules}, on the MOSES dataset.
-The MOSES dataset \cite{10.3389/fphar.2020.565644}, which is a subset of the ZINC database \cite{sterling2015zinc}.
-MOSES dataset is available for download at \href{https://github.com/molecularsets/moses}{https://github.com/molecularsets/moses} and is released under the MIT license.
+The MOSES dataset \citep{10.3389/fphar.2020.565644} is is a subset of the ZINC database \citep{sterling2015zinc}.
+MOSES dataset is available for download at \href{https://github.com/molecularsets/moses}{https://github.com/molecularsets/moses}, released under the MIT license.